 And when they’re in college, you still worry.
 You worry about majors and study habits and party habits.
 You worry they don’t know the value of a dollar, or how cruel the world can be.
 You worry they don’t take things seriously.
 You worry they take things too seriously.
 You worry they are taking too many chances.
 You worry they are being too reckless.
 You worry they aren’t thinking their decisions all the way through.

 And then they graduate – Yay!
 You can finally stop worrying!
 Wrong, because you still worry.
 You worry about stress-levels, and them marrying the right person, and them choosing the right career, and them moving too far away.
-You worry about they won’t ask for help when they need it.
+You worry they won’t ask for help when they need it.
 You worry about things like sickness and depression and divorces and job losses.

 Isn’t that the way motherhood goes?